-For illness/disable/pregnancy that effects you moving your boat, get a letter from your doctor saying how your illness/disability/pregnancy that effects you moving your boat and that it was unsafe to move at the time of the overstay.
-Write description of how your illness/disability/pregnancy makes it more difficult for you to comply with the 14days rule.
-Then send a copy to enforcement (list of email addresses are on the NBTA London website) and welfare officer firstname.lastname@example.org.
+For illness/disable/pregnancy that effects you moving your boat, get a letter from your doctor saying how your illness/disability/pregnancy affects you moving your boat and that you were unable to move at the time of the overstay.
+Write description of how your illness/disability/pregnancy makes it more difficult for you to comply with the 14 days rule.
+Then send a copy to enforcement (list of email addresses are on the NBTA London website) and welfare officer email@example.com.
 For more information click here https://nbtalondon.wordpress.com/2015/10/16/full-advice-sheet-for-disabled-elderly-and-pregnant-boaters/.

 If the overstay was because your boat was broken down, write down when it first broke down, for how long and what was wrong with it.
 Evidence can include; receipts of work done or/and parts, also pictures of the work being done, email communication between you and work person or shops you bought the parts from.
 If the work is slowed down due to lack of funds, show CRT a copy of your bank account and how much the parts or labour cost.
 This might show that you were not able to get the work done sooner.

 Adverse weather conditions can be proved by using the Met Office weather reports but pictures of your boat in the flood, wind, ice etc. can also help.